>> Looking for school supply lists, school fees, back to school events, or enrollment information? Click here!

 PLEASE NOTE: Students will not be allowed into the building before the building opening times stated above.
 Walkers and car-riders should not arrive at the building early unless they are prepared to wait outside.

 For the 2023-24 school year, the YMCA will continue to provide latchkey, holiday and emergency childcare.
 If you want to use these services, you must register and make payment arrangements with the YMCA.
 Call 765-664-0544 for more information

 Are there any COVID-19 precautions in place?

 Current public health guidance does not advise the need for other precautionary requirements at this time.
-It is possible that these guidelines will change, and we will update this information as needed.
 We will maintain clear and consistent communication with families regarding any changes.
 It is very important that we have current contact information on file for your family.
 If your email or phone number changes, please inform your school office immediately.